Devon Island: Geography

-Devon Island is located between Ellesmere Island in the north, Cornwallis Island in the west, and Baffin Island in the south, separated by Lancaster Sound.
+Devon Island is between Ellesmere Island in the north, Cornwallis Island in the west, and Baffin Island in the south, separated from the latter by Lancaster Sound.

-Because of its relatively high elevation and its extreme northern latitude, Devon Island supports only a meagre population of muskox and small birds and mammals; the island does support hypolith communities.
+Because of its relatively high elevation and its extreme northern latitude, Devon Island supports only a meagre population of muskoxen and small birds and mammals; the island does support hypolith communities.
 Animal life is concentrated in the Truelove Lowland area of the island, which has a favourable microclimate and supports relatively lush Arctic vegetation.
 Temperatures during the brief (40 to 55 days) growing season seldom exceed 10 C, and in winter can plunge to as low as -50 C. With a polar desert ecology, Devon Island receives very little precipitation.

-Cape Liddon is an Important Bird Area (IBA) notable for its black guillemot and northern fulmar populations.
+Cape Liddon is an important bird area (IBA) notable for its black guillemot and northern fulmar populations.
 Cape Vera, another IBA site, is also noted for its northern fulmar population.

 Devon Island is also notable for the presence of the Haughton impact crater, created some 39 million years ago when a meteorite about 2 km in diameter crashed into what were then forests.
 The impact left a crater about 23 km in diameter, which was a lake for several million years.
 A number of fossils have been recovered from Haughton crater lake deposits, including the seal ancestor Puijila darwini and the rhinoceros Epiaceratherium.

 Scientific research

 Devon Island Research Station

 The Devon Island Research Station was established in 1960 and it is maintained by the Arctic Institute of North America.
-It is located in Truelove Lowland, on the northeast coast of Devon Island.
+It is in the Truelove Lowland, on the northeast coast of Devon Island.

 Flashline Mars

 The Flashline Mars Arctic Research Station project entered its third season in 2004.
 In July 2004, Devon Island became the temporary home for five scientists and two journalists, who were to use the Mars-like environment to simulate living and working on that planet.
 April 2007 through 21 August 2007 was the longest simulation period and included 20 scientific studies.
 Earth and Mars science research continues, with three crews and two simulated Mars missions planned for the summer of 2025.

 The Haughton crater is now considered one of the world's best Mars analog sites.
 It is the summer home to NASA's complementary scientific program, the Haughton–Mars Project.
-The Island's freezing temperatures, isolation, and remoteness offer scientists matchless research opportunities.
-Devon Island’s harsh climate and barren terrain endeared it to NASA as the Arctic day and night cycle and restricted communications capabilities offer challenges similar to those presented by long-duration space flights.
+The island's freezing temperatures, isolation, and remoteness offer scientists matchless research opportunities.
+Devon Island's harsh climate and barren terrain endeared it to NASA as the Arctic day and night cycle and restricted communications capabilities offer challenges similar to those presented by long-duration space flights.

 HMP has conducted geological, hydrological, botanical, and microbiological studies in this harsh environment since 1997.
 HMP-2008 was the twelfth field season at Devon Island.

 On July 16, 2013, the Canadian Space Agency assigned Canadian astronaut Jeremy Hansen to a secondment with the Centre for Planetary Science and Exploration of the University of Western Ontario at Haughton Crater in preparation for a potential future crewed exploration of Mars, the Moon or the asteroids.